morti747/MYSQL-PYTHON-SCRIPT-PROJECT/README.md

 ##

-:zap: We art going to use the windows 10 computer to manage our database on Ubuntu server using python script :zap:
+:zap: We are going to use the windows 10 computer to manage our database on Ubuntu server using python script :zap: